yazz/VisualJS/README.md

 ### When will Neo4j be back on the scene?
 <img height='350px' src='http://www.opencredo.com/wp-content/uploads/2013/06/neo4j-logo.png' />

-Those of you who have followed Coils for a long time will know that one of the big features was the Neo4j integration.
-Since Coils is moving to a real time model we dropped full Neo4j realtime support in June 2015.
-Neo4 still works with Coils, and Cypher queries can still be issued from Clojurescript, but just not in realtime mode as Neo4j does not have a client side cache in Coils and it is too tricky to implement right now.
+Those of you who have followed AppShare for a long time will know that one of the big features was the Neo4j integration.
+Since AppShare is moving to a real time model we dropped full Neo4j realtime support in June 2015.
+Neo4 still works with Coils, and Cypher queries can still be issued from Clojurescript, but just not in realtime mode as Neo4j does not have a client side cache in AppShare and it is too tricky to implement right now.
 At the time Neo4j was chosen for the following reasons:

 - Easy to setup Neo4j on a developer machine, without having to create a schema first
 - Rich data model, using Neo4j labels can also mimic database tables